lisahughlett/chowdown/_recipes/chicken-vegetable-pot-pie.md

 - Gradually stir in broth, and milk.
 Cook until bubbly and thick.
 - Add chicken and vegetables.
 - Pour into Pie Crust
-- Bake 425 degrees 30-40 minutes until crust is light brown.
+- Bake 425 °F 30-40 minutes until crust is light brown.

 ---
 If you want to do a vegetable pot pie, replace the 2-3 cups of turkey/chicken with more vegetables